APerlinx/Sprint4-TrelloClone-Frontend/README.md

 - **Side Menu**: Easily change the board's background using the Unsplash Photo API, filter tasks by members or labels, and access the general activity log.
 - **Accessibility Features**: We've implemented a Blind Color Mode to aid users with color blindness and a voice assistant that accepts vocal commands for effortless task management.

+## My Role

+This was a collaborative project with 3 developers.
+**My personal contributions included:**
+- Implementing the board and group layout logic
+- Building the drag & drop feature
+- Creating the task preview modal system
+- Integrating Vuex state updates across board views

 ## Technologies

 Trio is built using the MERN stack: